 Why does this matter?
 An office space addressing these three factors is one that supports those vital elements in the human working experience.
 The design should support employee wellness, participation, cooperation, memory, teamwork, and basic physiological functioning.

-Ergonomics Principles: Lighting
+Office Ergonomics Principles: Lighting

 Among the ergonomics subjects studied across various disciplines, lighting may be the most common.
 Various lighting temperatures can be utilized for different effects on mood.
 Workers will benefit from natural, warm lighting to elicit a sense of calm.
 That’s why you’ll often see warmer lights installed in breakrooms or casual, shared spaces.